SCMGroup6/watermark2/README.md

-# watermark2
+# Watermarking Online Project
-This is backup repository
+This project is being edited for our project use